golemfactory/golem-docs/src/pages/docs/degen/mainnet-version.md

 type: noindex
 ---

-# Golem Network Manual for DeGen Hackhaton participants.
+# Golem Network manual for DeGen Hackathon participants.

 {% alert level="info" %}
 This section contains an extract from the Golem Network documentation for Degen Hackathon participants.